krishagni/os-extensions/wcmc/Readme.md

 Eg: Rename 'Collection Protocol' to 'Studies', Institute to 'Institution', etc.

 2. Workflow Files(JSON)
-In OpenSpecimen, the user is able to set the workflow at the system and specific study level.
-The Study specific workflow file is set on test, dev and prod environment for 'Center for Advanced Digestive Disorders'.
+In OpenSpecimen, the super admin or site admin can configure UI screen layout (known as 'workflow') at the system or at specific study level.
+The study specific workflow file is set on test, dev and prod environment.

 Steps to download the Study Level workflow JOSN.